CyberSecurityUP/Guide-CEH-Practical-Master/README.md

 - Different types of cryptography attacks;
 - SQL injection attacks;
 - Packet sniffing;
+- Computer Forensic;
 --------------------------------------------
 **Format**
-- Realized Test with Web Browser iLabs
+- Realized Test with Web Browser CyberQ
-- One Kali Linux (No Update) and Windows Server 2016 to perform the pentest
+- One ParrotOS to perform the pentest and Windows 11 Machine
 - Five machines to compromise on an isolated network from the internet
 - Search in Google?
 (Yes!)
 - Talk to someone during the race?
 (No!)
+- Proctored Monitor
 --------------------------------------------
 ### **Tools**